-We are not sure when the Whitcombes left Thornbury but by 1943 Harold was shown as working in Weybridge in Surrey.
+The Whitcombes left Thornbury in 1938 and by 1943 Harold was shown as working in Weybridge in Surrey.

 Captain Wilfred Bruce was very well known.
 In 1912 he joined his brother-in-law, Captain Scott, on his last Antarctic expedition and shortly after his return in 1913 he married Dorothy Florence Boot, the daughter of Sir Jesse Boot, 1st Baron Trent and millionaire founder of the ‘Boots’ firm of chemists.
 Read more about Wilfrid and Rosamond

-The Hawkins – the 1946 Electoral Register shows Lyndon and Kathleen Hawkins were living in one of the flats at The Elms.
+The Hawkins – the 1946 Electoral Register shows that Lyndon and Kathleen Hawkins were living at The Elms.
 Click here to read more about the Hawkins family

 The Parkers – we know from the church records that Walter Frederick Parker and his wife, Margaret Anne were living at The Elms in 1948.
 Their son, Barrington John, was baptised on 6th June 1948 (having been born on 15th December 1947).
 We suspect that Walter may have married Margaret Anne Satterthwaite in the Wigton area in 1946.
 We know from the baptism record that he was a ‘mitre (or meter?) collector’.
 When their daughter, Patricia May, was baptised on 25th September 1949 Walter was described as a projectionist.
 The Parkers were listed in the electoral registers of 1948 to 1951.
 The School records show that Barrington John started at St Mary’s School in April 1952 and in 1959 he transferred to the County Secondary School.
 Although the records show the Parkers’ address was initially ‘The Elms’, it indicates that they moved to the Council Houses at Rudgeway.